Yandex Cloud

 The application works correctly only with the kube-system namespace.

-• Application name: Specify the name for the application to be deployed in the Managed Service for Kubernetes cluster.
+• Application name: Specify the name for the application to deploy in the Managed Service for Kubernetes cluster.

-• Internal IP address of the kube-dns service: Address for accessing NodeLocal DNS Cache.
-Requests sent from application pods to the address in the field are routed to local DNS based on the iptables rules.
+• Internal IP address of the kube-dns service: Address for accessing NodeLocal DNSCache.
+Queries from application pods to the address in the field are translated to local DNS via iptables rules.

 The field contains the ClusterIP address of kube-dns in the kube-system namespace.
-You can get the value of the field using the following command:
+You can get the value of the field using this command:

 kubectl get svc kube-dns -n kube-system -o jsonpath={.spec.clusterIP}

-Since Yandex Cloud adds the kube-dns service when creating the cluster, the IP address of the service is pre-defined.
+Since Yandex Cloud adds kube-dns when creating a cluster, its IP address is pre-defined.
 Therefore, you cannot change it in the kube-dns internal IP address field.

 • Work with Cilium: Select this option if a cluster uses the Cilium network policy controller.